 Tell us about you, your career, how you founded Global Wavenet

 Suren Pinto: Excited about the world of the ‘internet,’ almost 20 years ago, I founded Global Wavenet at the tender age of 19.
 As a young entrepreneur, it was a ‘happy accident,’ and I Initially started to develop simple websites for clients.
-Later, I set up a team of engineers, and we got our foothold into the growing telecoms industry by building an email-to-SMS application which became popular with enterprise clients.
+Later, I set up a team of engineers, and we got our foothold into the growing telecoms industry by building an email-to-SMS application that became popular with enterprise clients.
 We then used that technology to develop a new service to assist CSPs in driving customer engagement by developing a service that offered live sports scores via SMS, which became very popular with the mobile operators.

 The business has come a long way since then, delivering multiple software solutions portfolios in data, voice, and media solutions to large blue-chip telecommunication organisations around the world.
 Today we are known as a trusted value-add vendor in the telco space who has deployed state-of-the-art VAS and IT services in over 23+ MNO clients located in 20+ countries.
-Since its inception, Wavenet has won multiple awards for telco solutions in Asia Pacific, such as the mBillions awards, The National Business Quality Service Awards by the British Computer Society, and Merit Awards by the Asia Pacific ICT Alliances.
+Since its inception, Wavenet has won multiple awards for telco solutions in the Asia Pacific, such as the mBillions awards, The National Business Quality Service Awards by the British Computer Society, and the Merit Awards by the Asia Pacific ICT Alliances.
 Wavenet today has grown from a simple startup to a 185+ employee company with office locations in multiple continents in Africa, Latin America, Sri Lanka, Malaysia, and Australia.

 How does Global Wavenet innovate?

 Suren Pinto: Yes, we invest heavily in R&D with an ‘innovations first’ approach – it is in our DNA to create, evolve, and continuously add value to our clients and partners.
-Each of our tech solution roadmaps are infused with innovation, ensuring strategic alignment with evolving market trends, ever-growing customer needs, and the requirements of the larger telco ecosystem.
-Our latest innovation lies in the telco tech space, ahasa®, which is a revolutionary containerised application orchestration platform that helps Communication Service Providers to design, integrate and deploy containerized applications (using an innovative design studio toolkit) in their choice of either a Public Cloud such as AWS, or a private Cloud such as VMware.
-The ahasa platform will revelutionalise and change the way mobile operators, communication service providers, and enterprises will consume software applications online.
+Each of our tech solution roadmaps is infused with innovation, ensuring strategic alignment with evolving market trends, ever-growing customer needs, and the requirements of the larger telco ecosystem.
+Our latest innovation lies in the telco tech space, ahasa®, which is a revolutionary containerised application orchestration platform that helps Communication Service Providers to design, integrate and deploy containerized applications (using an innovative design studio toolkit) in their choice of either a Public Cloud such as AWS, or a private cloud such as VMware.
+The ahasa platform will revolutionise and change the way mobile operators, communication service providers, and enterprises will consume software applications online.

 How does the coronavirus pandemic affect your business finances?